National support for you

 If you are concerned about your own drinking or worried about a family member or friend and need help or advice, you should contact the Drink line, on 0300 123 1110 (open weekdays 9am to 8pm and weekends 11am to 4pm)

-Lots of adults enjoy drinking alcohol from time to time, but drinking too much can be very damaging to your short and long term health.
+Lots of adults enjoy drinking alcohol from time to time, but drinking too much can be very damaging to short and long term health.
 It’s important to understand how alcohol can affect our health and wellbeing, and know how much it is safe to drink.

 There is no guaranteed safe level of drinking, but if you drink less than the recommended daily limits, the risks of damaging your health are low.